Get on the Municipal Register (Padrón) and Save

 Why pay for a private gym if your town has decent municipal installations?
 For a fraction of the cost many towns offer a wide variety of sporting activities.

-The same goes for classes for both kids and adults: get them at a discounted rate or free.
+The same goes for classes for children and adults: get them at a discounted rate or free.

-Some towns have a better offer than others and availability is limited.
-It’s either first come, first served or some locations may apply a points system.
+Some towns have a better range of activities than others, but availability is limited.
+Places are allocation on either a first come, first served system or points.

 Believe it or not, some towns offer help with home improvements with grants of up to 40% of the cost.
 To be eligible you may have to have been on the Padrón for a year or two before requesting the grant and it may be means-tested.